Does Sleep Help Fever

 When you sleep, you don’t waste your energy on other things, such as moving or spending energy unnecessarily.
 It allows your body to save energy to fight the infection more efficiently.
 The conserved energy can help ease fatigue and tiredness due to fever.

-Tips for Getting Quality Sleep During Fever:
+Tips for Getting Quality Sleep During Fever

-Even though you feel sleepy all the time when you are sick, that doesn’t mean you’ll get quality sleep when you sleep.
+Even though you feeling sleepy all the time when you are sick, that doesn’t mean you’ll get quality sleep when you sleep.
 Fever can make it difficult for you to get good sleep.
 Here are some tips you can follow to get quality sleep during a fever.

 1. Maintain a comfortable sleep environment: Keep your bedroom cool, dark, and quiet to promote restful sleep.
 The sleep environment is a major factor that determines the quality of our sleep.
 If you have too much light and noise in the room, it will be difficult for you to fall asleep.